 - Use extreme caution when operating a machine on a ramp. - Load and unload the machine with the heavy end up the ramp. - Avoid sudden acceleration or deceleration while driving the machine on a ramp as this could cause a loss of control or a tip-over situation. - 1.
 If using a trailer, connect it to the towing vehicle and connect the safety chains. - 2.
-If applicable, connect the trailer brakes. - Lower the ramp (Figure 27). - Lower the loader arms. - 5.
-Load the machine onto the trailer with the heavy end up the ramp, carrying loads low (Figure 28). - If the machine has a full load-carrying attachment (e.g., bucket or adjustable forks) or a non-load-carrying attachment (e.g., stump grinder), drive the machine forward up the ramp. - If the machine has an empty load-carrying attachment or no attachment, back the machine up the ramp.
+If applicable, connect the trailer brakes. - 3.
+Lower the ramp(s). - 4.
+Lower the loader arms. - Load the machine onto the trailer with the heavy end up the ramp, carrying loads low (Figure 28). - If the machine has a full load-bearing attachment (e.g., bucket) or a non-load-bearing attachment (e.g., trencher), drive the machine forward up the ramp. - If the machine has an empty load-bearing attachment or no attachment, back the machine up the ramp.

-- Machine with full attachment or non-load-carrying attachment-drive the machine forward up the ramp. - Machine with empty or no attachment-back the machine up the ramp. - 6.
+- Machine with full attachment or non-load-bearing attachment-drive the machine forward up the ramp(s). - Machine with empty or no attachment-back the machine up the ramp(s). - 6.
 Lower the loader arms all the way down. - 7.
-Shut off the engine, remove the key, and engage the parking brake. - Use the metal tie-down loops on the machine to securely fasten the machine to the trailer or truck with straps, chains, cable, or ropes (Figure 29).
+Engage the parking brake (if equipped), shut off the engine, and remove the key. - Use the metal tie-down loops on the machine to securely fasten the machine to the trailer or truck with straps, chains, cable, or ropes (Figure 29).
 Refer to local regulations for tie-down requirements.